overleaf/toolkit/doc/docker-compose-to-toolkit-migration.md

 The location of the data volume for the `sharelatex` container will need to be set using `OVERLEAF_DATA_PATH` in the **config/overleaf.rc** file.

+In case you are bind-mounting the [application logs](https://github.com/overleaf/overleaf/wiki/Log-files), you can use `OVERLEAF_LOG_PATH` to configure the host path.

 ### MongoDB ###

 The location of the data volume for the `mongo` container will need to be set using `MONGO_DATA_PATH` in the **config/overleaf.rc** file.